isaacnmm/pestpolicy-hugo2XX/content/posts/diatomaceous-earth-for-fleas/index.md

 flea combing
 process a couple of times a week.
 To clean up this diatomaceous earth, use the shop vac, some wet towels, and filterless vacuums.
 ## Diatomaceous Earth for Fleas on Dogs
-You can use�Diatomaceous earth (DE) to prevent or control the number of fleas that could be biting your dog.
+You can useDiatomaceous earth (DE) to prevent or control the number of fleas that could be biting your dog.
 Luckily, as noted above, DE is both
 [safe and effective against fleas to use on your lovely dog](https://pestpolicy.com/diatomaceous-earth-for-fleas-on-dogs/) .
-Check the flea control steps you can take on your dog using�Diatomaceous earth.
+Check the flea control steps you can take on your dog usingDiatomaceous earth.
 ### 1. Consider areas where your Dog rests
 First things first, you'll need to consider the places where your dog will spend its time in the house or even in the yard.
 Like cats, dogs will spend their time in places such as rugs, pillows, kennels, or beds.
 Therefore, you'll have known the places you'll concentrate on your application of diatomaceous earth.